 Applicants with serious merits are vetted online for their activity and inactivity.
 Are your LinkedIn and Facebook profiles complete?
 If not, do it today.
 The goal is to engage people who are looking for what you have to offer.
 Nothing says, “call me” to voyeur recruiters and employers like a 100% completed profile.
 Make sure quality pictures posted (with a smile), and it’s only you on the picture.

-The snare of the white lie
+The white lie

 People lie to get jobs but often terminated later as vetting continues after hire.
 Credentials are checked far after hiring dates.
 Even if you’re one credit hour short of a degree, you cannot claim the degree.
 To you, it may be little, but to the employer you have it, or you don’t.

-The snare of untouchable or unreliable references
+Untouchable or unreliable references

 Nothing is more frustrating to an employer are obstacles in the reference checking process.
 Your references should be on notice, know why you asked them to vouch for you, and have clear means of contact.
 Make sure you’re clear how many references the employer requires.
 Make it as easy as possible for them.

-The snare of mishandling job search intelligence
+Mishandling job search intelligence

 Listen for hints as well as the explicit.
 For example, your interviewer emphasizes the furious work pace in their call center.
 Then tell stories of your work in similar environments.
 Listening is one of your most critical and mobile tools you use.

 There are two ways to look at this.
 First, hard work is a small part of your job search.
 Record of your achievements and results is what will endear decision makers to call you.
 Attempts in any sport mean nothing if you don’t score.
 Second, you must promote your accomplishments.
 Often.
 They must be on the tip of your tongue.
 Make them a part of your mantra.

 You want to point to your online presence because it displays a history of competencies.
 Just having a static profile is so 2010.
 You don’t want to seem irrelevant, do you?
 Besides, recruiters would like to see them.

-The snare of no plan or value
+No plan or value

 What can you do that only you can do for an employer?
 You want to know so you can tell everyone you know.
 Can you teach what you know?
 Can you put it into $ or %?
 Your challenge – Explain what you’ve done for the past and current employers.